algorithmiaio/dev-center/_pages/algorithm-development/languages/javascript.md

 Try this again with the inputs `["foo","bar"]` and `{"foo":"bar"}`, to get back `It's an Array!` and `It's an Object` respectively.

+When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
+Our advice is to create algorithms that allow for a few different input types such as a file, a sequence or a URL.
+{: .notice-info}

 ### Working with Data Stored on Algorithmia

 This next code snippet shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source]({{ site.baseurl }}/data/hosted).